Jacksonville in Telfair County, Georgia — The American South (South Atlantic)

 Location.
 Marker has been reported missing.
 It was located near 31° 49.409′ N, 82° 54.517′ W. Marker was in Jacksonville, Georgia, in Telfair County.
 Marker was on Georgia Route 117 4 miles east of U.S. 441/319, on the right when traveling east.
+Marker is four miles east of US 441/319 in town of Jacksonville.
 Touch for map.
-Marker is four miles east of US 441/319 in town of Jacksonville.
 Marker was in this post office area: Jacksonville GA 31544, United States of America.
+Touch for directions.

 More about this marker.
 In 2012 the marker and post are missing, leaving no trace the marker ever existed.